Uxtron-team/Uxtron-bot-docs/docs/docs_README.md

 # Welcome to the Uxtron bot documentation!
 This is where you will find detailed explanations on everything to do with the Uxtron bot.
-If you want a simple overview, [click here](https://github.com/Uxtron-team/Uxtron-bot-docs/wiki).

 ***